spilman6/courses/syllabi/templates/cpp.md

 Grading for 4 point assignments is as follows:

-**0 points:** Means the assignment wasn't submitted or it was submitted improperly.
+**0 points:** Means the assignment wasn't submitted, or it was submitted improperly.
 I will leave a comment in the grade book if this is the case.

 **1 point:** Means that you really didn't understand the content and need to review the material.
 Then complete the assignment again.
 You will probably not recieve any written feedback.